Regional Trainee Representatives

 The Trainee Representative will act as the trainee voice; they will gather any feedback from you that you wish to pass on to the regional team, and will be one of the routes through which we provide information to you.

-Trainee Representatives are selected to represent the pre-registration trainee pharmacists in their group for the HEE study courses.
-There will be one Trainee Rep for each group and one co-rep for each group which means that there will be six leads and six co-reps in 2019-2020.
+Trainee Representatives are selected to represent the HEE pre-registration trainee pharmacists across LaSE.
+There will be two Trainee Reps for each of the four geographical areas within LaSE which means that there will be 8 reps in 2020-2021.

 Role of the Trainee Representative

 The primary role of a Trainee Representative is to seek, collate and report the cohort's opinions as the "trainee voice" to the HEE LaSE Pre-registration Pharmacist Programme Board.
 Specific roles and responsibilities include:

 Be a point of contact and represent the views of the trainees at Programme Board meetings.

 Disseminate information and outcomes of the board meetings to all trainees in the area via the local trust trainee reps.